 Individuals do not have a poor posture on purpose.
-It becomes a habit that just goes on until discomfort or pain present.
+It becomes a habit that just goes on until discomfort or pain is present.
 Body awareness is known as proprioception.
 Proprioception is known as muscle sense or joint position sense.
 This is the subconscious nature of the body’s understanding of its position in space and the ability to position ourselves comfortably.

 Body Awareness Habits